The 2020 Homeless Count in Metro Vancouver will take place on the night of March 3rd and throughout the day on March 4th

 We need your help

-The homeless count is made possible through the help of volunteers.
-Over 1200 volunteers participated in the last Metro Vancouver-wide count in 2017, and we need your support to make the 2020 count happen.
-The official call for volunteers will open in early January, however if you are interested in volunteering in your local community, please sign up with your email address here.
-We will send you the volunteer registration form once it is available.
+We are now accepting applications to volunteer for the 2020 Homeless Count!
+The count is only made possible through the help of volunteers.
+Over 1200 volunteers participated in the last Metro Vancouver-wide count in 2017, and we need your support to make the 2020 count a success.

 The 2020 Homeless Count in Metro Vancouver is an initiative of the Reaching Home Interim Community Entity, Vancity Community Foundation and Community Advisory Board (CAB).
 The Homeless Count is delivered in partnership with the Indigenous Reaching Home Community Entity, the Indigenous Homelessness Steering Committee, the Council of Community Homelessness Tables, and is conducted by BC Non-Profit Housing Association.
 For inquiries please contact: